megaease/easeprobe/README.md

     interval: 1m # probe every minute for all probes
 ```

+You can check the [EaseProbe JSON Schema](./docs/Manual.md#81-easeprobe-json-schema) section to use a JSON Scheme file to make your life easier when you edit the configuration file.

 ## 2.3 Run

 You can run the following command to start EaseProbe once built